 Hi Everyone!
-I’m Mackenzie from Food Above Gold and I’m so excited to be here to share with you one of my favorite spring and summer desserts – Strawberry Lavender Ice Cream.
+I’m Mackenzie from Food Above Gold.
+I’m so excited to be here to share with you one of my favorite spring and summer desserts – Strawberry Lavender Ice Cream.

-Lavender grows easily in the Pacific Northwest, and Portland has a quirky law that makes the small area between the street and the sidewalk public land, so I decided I was going to forage for my lavender instead of paying high dollar for it on the internet.
-Since any lavender growing on that small strip was not technically the property of the homeowner, I may or may not have taken advantage of this by walking through my neighborhood with a basket over one arm and shears in the other while nonchalantly snipping off stems of lavender as I walked by.
-By the end of the summer, I had “acquired” and dried about five 1-gallon bags of lavender, and only used 1 bag of it at the wedding.
-To this day, I still haven’t used it all, but every time I open those bags I have overwhelming memories of my last summer in Portland, a beautiful wedding, and of my brief foray into kleptomania.
+Lavender grows easily in the Pacific Northwest.
+Also, Portland has a quirky law that makes the small area between the street and the sidewalk public land.
+Therefore, I decided I was going to forage for my lavender.
+I rather avoid paying high dollar for it on the internet.
+Technically any lavender growing on that small strip was not the property of the homeowner.
+So, I may or may not have taken advantage of this by walking through my neighborhood with a basket over one arm and shears in the other while nonchalantly snipping off stems of lavender as I walked by.
+By the end of the summer, I had “acquired” and dried about five 1-gallon bags of lavender.
+I had only used 1 bag of it at the wedding.
+To this day, I still haven’t used it all.
+But every time I open those bags I have overwhelming memories of my last summer in Portland, a beautiful wedding, and of my brief foray into kleptomania.

-This strawberry lavender ice cream recipe is simple to make and doesn’t require the effort of a custard to give you a rich and flavorful frozen dessert.
-For best results, I recommend trying to get your strawberries from a local farmer’s market or a u-pick if possible because those strawberries tend to be smaller have a stronger and sweeter flavor.
+This strawberry lavender ice cream recipe is simple to make.
+Plus it doesn’t require the effort of a custard to give you a rich and flavorful frozen dessert.
+For best results, I recommend trying to get your strawberries from a local farmer’s market or a u-pick if possible.
+It’s because those strawberries tend to be smaller have a stronger and sweeter flavor.
 That means that your strawberry lavender ice cream will taste better, be at less risk of freezer burn from too much water in your berries, and remain creamy.

-If you’ve not played around with frozen desserts before, I should let you in on a secret – frozen foods mask sweetness!
-Make sure to taste test your strawberry lavender base because, depending on how sweet your strawberries are, you may want to add a little more sugar to make sure it is sweet enough.
+Have you played around with frozen desserts before?
+If not I should let you in on a secret.
+Frozen foods mask sweetness!
+Make sure to taste test your strawberry lavender base.
+Depending on how sweet your strawberries are, you may want to add a little more sugar to make sure it is sweet enough.